Digging for victory at Trengwainton Garden

 The aim of the campaign was for Britain to become self-sufficient by each person growing food for themselves and for those in their community who were unable to contribute due to old age or disability.
 This was achieved by transforming every back garden and every square inch of available public space into allotments for growing vegetables.

 The impact on Britain’s landscape was huge, with allotments springing up on road-side verges, London’s Royal Parks and school playing fields.

-Stroll through Trengwainton’s Dig for Victory allotment and you’ll see we’ve replicated the original campaign as closely as possible.
-We’ve used original war-time species of fruit and vegetables along with gardening advice from the Victorian era through to the Second World War.
+Stroll through Trengwainton’s Dig for Victory allotment and you’ll see the original campaign has been replicated as closely as possible.
+Original war-time species of fruit and vegetables have been used, along with gardening advice from the Victorian era through to the Second World War.

 The Anderson shelter

-We’ve even recreated an Anderson shelter – a type of air raid shelter that was distributed at the start of the Second World War in areas where bombing was expected.
-Peer inside and you’ll see original wartime articles such as a tin helmet, gas mask and Bakelite knitting needles.
+At the start of the Second World War in areas where bombing was expected, air-raid shelters called Anderson shelters were distributed.
+Peer inside the replica one at Trengwainton and you’ll see original wartime articles such as a tin helmet, gas mask and Bakelite knitting needles.

 With rising fuel and food prices, the topic of self sufficiency is just as relevant now as it was in the 1940s.
 Come and experience Trengwainton’s Dig for Victory allotment and perhaps you’ll be inspired to have a go at growing your own.